 - T.V. box top data and smart T.V. data

 This information can be obtained through partnerships with these media companies, and can help marketing teams determine which specific consumers were exposed to certain ads.

 In addition to this second-party data, marketing teams must look at past sales data to understand when it is common for there to be spikes or lulls in sales.
-While this may not exactly factor into which touch points a consumer engaged with, understanding external factors, such as seasonality or the economy, can illuminate reasons behind success or under-performance of campaigns.
+While this may not exactly factor into which touch points a consumer engaged with, measuring and understanding external factors, such as the economy or seasonality trends like the holiday shopping season, can illuminate reasons behind success or under-performance of campaigns.
 A good way to do this is to examine past campaign performance with media mix modeling.
 However, marketers cannot rely on media mix modeling alone.
 Media mix modeling has limitations - especially when it comes to generating real-time campaign insights, as this model looks at historical data over the course of years.